Everybody takes a different journey to the same destination

 For your information he didn’t beat me up for being gay.
 Also I want to speak about how incredible my mom has been, making breakfast for my boyfriend, giving him gifts for his birthday and openly speaking to him and about him to me.
 She really is incredible and is my best friend for a reason.
 Below will be a slideshow of memories with my family and how we close we still are.

-So too finalise this blog I want to address the first paragraph and reiterate what I said. my experience will have been completely different to yours, everybody’s story is different, but hopefully we all have a happy ending.
+So to summarise this article I want to address the first paragraph and reiterate what I said. my experience will have been completely different to yours, everybody’s story is different, but hopefully all ours can have a happy ending.

 I have overcome obstacles that at sometimes I thought was impossible, yet here I am, the happiest I have ever been.
 Not only am I blessed to finally have a family who accept me, I also have a loving boyfriend and a close circle of friends who have helped me throughout it all.